skelly-tech/Overall_Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 ## Data Analysis Tools Used:
- (Note to add bullets, use hyphen - and press Enter on your keyboard) SQL (PostgreSQL)  - for Data Collection , Data Cleaning , and Data Analysis Power BI - for Data Modelling,  Data Analysis,  Data Visualization and Creating an Interactive Report.
+- SQL (PostgreSQL)  - for Data Collection , Data Cleaning , and Data Analysis
+- Power BI - for Data Modelling,  Data Analysis,  Data Visualization and Creating an Interactive Report.
 ## Data Collection:

+## Database Inspection :
-__Database Inspection__ : In the initial data collection phase , I  inspected the company’s database using SQL code  to check for missing data (NULL) in each of the tables in the company’s database.
+- In the initial data collection phase , I  inspected the company’s database using SQL code  to check for missing data (NULL) in each of the tables in the company’s database.
-I extracted the  required data for the purpose of the data analysis project using SQL complex query and SQL data aggregation .
+- I extracted the  required data for the purpose of the data analysis project using SQL complex query and SQL data aggregation .
 ## Data Cleaning

-I used SQL codes to clean and format the data to conform to the required data format.
+- I used SQL codes to clean and format the data to conform to the required data format.
-I downloaded the result of my SQL Queries from the company’s database  as a csv file to my PC.
+- I downloaded the result of my SQL Queries from the company’s database  as a csv file to my PC.
-Loading Data into Power BI:
+## Loading Data into Power BI:
-I loaded the downloaded csv files into Power BI for the purpose of Data Visualization and Building interactive dashboard/report.
+- I loaded the downloaded csv files into Power BI for the purpose of Data Visualization and Building interactive dashboard/report.
-Exploratory Data Analysis (EDA): EDA involves exploring the sales data in order to answer some key questions such as :
+## Exploratory Data Analysis (EDA):
+EDA involves exploring the sales data in order to answer some key questions such as :
 Who are the top 10 customers of the company ?
 What particular products are the Top customers buying  ?
 Comparative analysis to find out  the top selling product ?